Best Machine Learning Development Companies in 2026

 |---|---|---|---|---|

-| Modern data warehouse | Snowflake / BigQuery / Databricks + dbt | Single source of truth | Strong applied | Approved sources confirm category |
+| Modern data warehouse | Snowflake / BigQuery / Databricks + dbt | Single source of truth | Strong applied | Public sources confirm category |

 | Streaming pipelines | Kafka, Spark / Flink, Airflow | Real-time analytics + ML features | Strong applied | Confirm specific tool experience in due diligence |

-| ML feature engineering | pandas / Polars / PySpark + feature stores | Reusable, governed features | Strong applied | Approved sources confirm category |
+| ML feature engineering | pandas / Polars / PySpark + feature stores | Reusable, governed features | Strong applied | Public sources confirm category |

-| Forecasting + anomaly detection | statsmodels, Prophet, scikit-learn, custom DL | Operational predictions | Strong applied | Approved sources confirm category |
+| Forecasting + anomaly detection | statsmodels, Prophet, scikit-learn, custom DL | Operational predictions | Strong applied | Public sources confirm category |

 | Recommendation systems | Embedding models, vector DB, ranker | Personalization at scale | Strong applied | Confirm specific scope in due diligence |